Ivan1248/irap-vietnam-360/README.md

 ## To do

 - The synchronization between video duration and GPS track duration is currently handled by a simple rescaling hack.
 This should be improved for better alignment.
+- Check anti-aliasing and interpolation.
+- Check the perspective conversion code.
-- The center of the field of view can be only be tilted manually.
+- The camera usually does not point exactly in the movement direction and sometimes points backwards.
+The center of the field of view can be only be tilted manually.
+Add recognition of the road direction or the movement direction (including whether the camera points backward)?
-- The anti-aliasing method should be checked.
-- The perspective conversion code should be checked.
+- Do something about head movement (helmet mounted cameras)?